 Start here with Canvas Stretching, the first part in preparing your own canvas.

-Stretching and preparing your own canvas is something all artists should learn.
+Canvas stretching and preparing your own canvas is something all artists should learn.
 Even if you've purchased a canvas that's ready to go!
 It's also part of every oil painting technique you will use.

 Understanding canvas stretching will help you buy the right pre-stretched canvas too.
 If you have already bought your canvas, you can skip this and move on to the Canvas Preparation Page.